Kentucky Gambling Laws & Online Casinos

 Your other outs include attending a home game, of which there seem to be plenty according to Poker DIY, but bear in mind that while playing is almost certainly fine under Kentucky law, running a home game is a bit more of a gray area, and at the very least you should ensure that you don’t take any kind of rake or consideration from players, and perhaps it would be best to get some legal advice before hosting games.

-The state does have a number of freerolls or charity poker games running, which seem to manage to run through virtue of taking no rake, but I’m unclear on the legality of these ventures.
+The state does have a number of freerolls or charity poker games running, which seem to manage to run through virtue of taking no rake, but Kentucky is unclear of the legality of gaming ventures like that.
 More on these can be found here .

 Finally, there appears to be some official uncertainty over the legality of certain sweepstake style Internet gambling cafes, according to this report from BG Daily News .
 According to this news outlet as of August 2013 officials are “researching the issue”.